“Let now these intimations come

 Steiner and his followers have often made such statements.
 But we need to grasp what such words mean for them.
 Anthroposophy does not "require" you to use your brain much, since the brain is not really a thinking organ.* [See "Steiner's Specific".]
 Rather, you are required to follow the instructions Steiner gave on how to develop clairvoyance, and thereafter you are required to have clairvoyant visions that confirm Steiner's.
 [See "Exactly".]
 In this way, and only in this way, does Anthroposophy encourage you to "think."

-Steiner laid out his instructions at some length in his book KNOWLEDGE OF THE HIGHER WORLDS AND ITS ATTAINMENT, which is also available under the title HOW TO KNOW HIGHER WORLDS.
+Steiner laid out his how-to-become-clairvoyant instructions at some length in his book KNOWLEDGE OF THE HIGHER WORLDS AND ITS ATTAINMENT, which is also available under the title HOW TO KNOW HIGHER WORLDS.
+(The book is actually quite brief, and its instructions are disappointingly ineffectual.)
 If you become attracted to a Waldorf school, you really should get a copy and study it carefully.
 Unless you strongly agree with what you will find in its pages, Waldorf is probably the wrong choice for you and your family.
 [For an introduction to the book, see "Knowing the Worlds".]

 “From the moment of falling asleep there is a particular process which originates from the region of the human eyes.
 It is as if, through the influence of light during the waking period, the eye had stored up forces for an activity that develops only after sleep begins.
 And this is in fact an etheric activity.
 In the same measure as the influence of light and colour from outside upon the eye is darkened, the eyes themselves begin, like two phosphorescent suns, to irradiate the interior of the physical part of the sleeping human being.
 The interior space of the human being is illumined by a phosphorescent, glimmering light.
 It is not surprising that this light, which streams into the interior of the human being, cannot be seen in the ordinary way.
 External, physical eyes do not see what goes on in the interior of man; there is no organ within the physical body which could immediately perceive this phosphorescent glow.” — Rudolf Steiner, “The Cosmic World and Individual Man” (THE GOLDEN BLADE, 1951), a lecture, GA 224.
 [R.R. sketch of an occult color wheel, 2010 — see John Fletcher, ART INSPIRED BY RUDOLF STEINER (Mercury Arts Publications, 1987), pp. 133-135.]